 When the goal seems unreachable

 We are sometimes called in to attend deceased estates and homes where the owners have moved into aged care, where it is clear that the home has undergone a degree of passive decline.
-For more on passive decline vs hoarding, read chapter 5 as it outlines some strategies for overcoming a state of passive decline in a home.

 Sometimes, however, I am called to a home which most people would categorise as being fairly minimal but the homeowners are panicked about the prospect of downsizing and don’t see how they could possibly tackle the task at hand.
 While I might see a modest amount of organised possessions with an average collection of furniture and knick-knacks, the homeowner may feel completely overburdened by the weight of a lifetime of possessions and paralysed by the thought of downsizing.

 The average home can contain thousands upon thousands of possessions to sort, make decisions upon and then redistribute, so the sheer size of the task can make many people feel as though they will never reach the finish line, or as though they’re working around in circles, only ever making small dents here or there.